 6 Overview

-This drat Recommendation provides the specification for MTNM interface conformance testing.
+MTNM interface is the multi-technology network management interface used to manage transport networks, and it is defined in ITU-T M.3170 series of Recommendations.
+This Recommendation provides the specification for MTNM interface conformance testing.

-MTNM interface is the multi-technology network management interface used to manage the transport networks, and it is defined in ITU-T M.3170 series of Recommendations.
+In order to test the conformance of an implementation, it is useful to specify the principals and the testing methodology and the contents for interface conformance testing.
+The implementation conformance statement is also a very important part of the testing specification.

-This drat Recommendation specifies the principals for the conformance testing of MTNM interface, the testing method that will be used for the conformance testing for the MTNM interface, the scope and the contents that will be tested for M.3170 series, and the ICS proforma definitions for the MTNM IDL interface.
+Clause 7 specifies the principals for the conformance testing of MTNM interface; clause 8 specifies the testing methodology that will be used for the conformance testing for the MTNM interface; clause 9 specifies the scope and the contents that will be tested for M.3170 series; and Annex A, B and C provides the ICS proforma definitions for the MTNM IDL interfaces.

 7 Principals for MTNM interface conformance testing